By Earl Wade, VP/Senior Director of Business Development at LCS and Bruce Cannon, VP/Director of Business Development at LCS

 - Do the homework.
 Analyze the market, competitors, demand and consumer desires.

 - Consciously identify areas of differentiation.
 It’s key to remaining relevant.

 - Establish a small number of metrics that matter most to your community and are critical to staying on the road to success and remaining profitable.
 Ensure visibility and accountability to these metrics.

 If you don’t have experience carrying out redevelopment projects, our biggest recommendation is to surround yourself with people who do.
-Our LCS Development team will collaborate with you to ensure your project meets its goals each step of the way.
-We have an unblemished track record of 45 years in developing successful communities throughout the country.
-We plan to continue that in the decades to come.
+Our LCS Development team will collaborate with you to help ensure your project meets its goals each step of the way.

 We’re a strategic third-party redevelopment partner.
 We’d look forward to discussing your end goals and how we can help get you there.